sudachen/Molebox/README.md

 Molebox Virtualization Solution under GPL.
 The first public version released in 2004.
 Commercial development discontinued in 2014.

+MoleBox lets you convert your application into an all-sufficient stand-alone executable, containing everything needed: components, media assets, registry entries.
+Moleboxed environment is private and secure, which means that all packaged elements are available to your application only.

 ## Build Requirements
 1. Visual Studio 2010